Multi-fermion systems with contact theories: Theory

-We use this structure to consider both the nuclear scenario and a class of systems with ($A+1$) equal-mass constituents which contain only one pair of indistinguishable fermions.
+We use this approach to consider few-body nuclei, as well as systems with ($A+1$) equal-mass constituents, which contain only one pair of indistinguishable fermions.
 Therefore, a subset of $A$ distinguishable particles can be described by a symmetrical spatial wave function (\eg, the $S$-shell), as stipulated in the introduction.
-These arrangements will be referred to as \abb~because this notation highlights the core size $A$.
-We approach the unitarity limit in these systems by increasing the ratio \mbox{$\Pe:=B(3)/B(2)$}.
-Exact unitarity is realized with $B(2)=0$ ($a_0\rightarrow +\infty$) in combination with $B(3)=1$~MeV, and deviations from it with $B(2)=1$~MeV and $B(3)\in\lbrace3,\,4\rbrace$~MeV.
-The nuclear case is renormalized to yield the deuteron and triton binding energies of $B(2)=2.22$~MeV and $B(3)=8.48$~MeV, respectively.
-In accordance with the recent formulation of $S$-shell nuclei in an expansion about the unitarity limit, which is (iso)spin symmetric at LO \cite{Konig:2016utl}, we choose to drop any spin and isospin dependence of the interaction.
+These arrangements will be referred to as \abb~to highlight the core size $A$.
+We approach the unitary limit by increasing the ratio \mbox{$\Pe:=B(3)/B(2)$} and by taking $\Lambda \propto 1/r_0 \rightarrow +\infty$.
+Exact unitarity is realized with $B(2)=0$ ($a_0\rightarrow +\infty$) in combination with $B(3)=1$~MeV; deviations from it with $B(2)=1$~MeV and $B(3)\in\lbrace3,\,4\rbrace$~MeV.
+In the case of nuclear systems, we consider a spin and isospin-independent interaction.
+The parameters are then tuned to yield the deuteron and triton binding energies $B(2)=2.22$~MeV and $B(3)=8.48$~MeV, respectively.
+Such a parametrization is in accordance with the recent EFT formulation of $S$-shell nuclei in an expansion about the unitary limit, which is (iso)spin symmetric at LO \cite{Konig:2016utl} and thus referred to as SU(4)-symmetric pionless EFT (\eftnopi).

-The necessary fits for $\led$ employ diagonalizations in bases built with the Stochastic Variational Method (SVM,~\cite{Suzuki:1631377}) and the Resonating Group Method (RGM,~\cite{PhysRev.52.1083,hmh-rrgm}). $\lec$ is determined via a Numerov-type integration of the appropriate one-dimensional radial Schr\"odinger equation.
+The necessary fits for $\led$ employ diagonalizations in bases built with the Stochastic Variational Method (SVM,~\cite{Suzuki:1631377}) and the Resonating Group Method (RGM,~\cite{PhysRev.52.1083,hmh-rrgm}).
+The coupling constant $\lec$ is determined via a Numerov integration of the appropriate one-dimensional radial Schr\"odinger equation.